santyarellano/CrossEngine/README.md

 GOOD LUCK!

+## HOW THIS ENGINE WORKS

+First, one must understand that there's a difference between an engine and an editor.
+An editor is a graphic interface which allows you to tweak the game's engine.
+Very much like what you do with Unity, Unreal, Game Maker, etc (This engine doesn't have an editor!!!).
+An engine is everything behind that editor, all the code, building files and folder structure, following a specific architecture.

+Knowing this, let's see what the engine implements (until now):

+- Multiplatform building (Desktop and Android).

+# QUICK START

 ## STEP 1: Downloading the engine and everything needed.

 Before getting all hands-on coding, please make sure you can run the project on your desktop and on your Android device (as it is insanely hard to identify dependency errors with a big project).
 Here are some steps for you to get it to work: